Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Gradual Halpern Algorithm and its Adaptive Version

 \section{Gradual Halpern Algorithm and its Adaptive Version}

 Although it is possible to use the fixed-step Halpern iteration \eqref{eq:main-iteration} to approximately solve fixed-point equations with contractive, nonexpansive, or even mildly expansive operators, there are multiple downsides to its direct use.
 First, even if we knew everything about the problem, we fixed the target approximation $\epsilon > 0$, and set the step size $\lambda = \lambda(\epsilon)$ accordingly, the iteration complexity obtained from \Cref{lemma:fixed-step-convergence} would be suboptimal by a factor $\ln\big(\frac{\|\mT(\vx_0) - \vx_0\|}{\epsilon})$ for nonexpansive operators \cite{diakonikolas2021potential,park2022exact}.
-Second, it is generally undesirable to set the target error in advance as done in this case, because, in the worst case, the algorithm run for no matter how long would never converge to a fixed point error lower than some positive threshold dependent on $\epsilon.$ Third, the value of $\lambda$ prescribed by \Cref{lemma:fixed-step-convergence} requires an upper bound on the iterate distance $\|\vx_{k+1} - \vx_0\| \leq D$ to be useful, which is a strong assumption particularly when the operator $\mT$ is nonexpansive (i.e., when $\gamma \leq 1$).
-Finally, since the algorithm can provide guarantees for any value of $\gamma \in (0, 1+\epsilon/D)$, it would be useful to have an algorithm that can automatically adapt to the value of $\gamma,$ possibly even locally, without explicit prior knowledge about local or global values of $\gamma.$ In this section, we provide and discuss algorithms that address these issues.
+Second, it is generally undesirable to set the target error in advance as done in this case, because, in the worst case, the algorithm would not converge to arbitrarily small error, even asymptotically.
+Third, the value of $\lambda$ prescribed by \Cref{lemma:fixed-step-convergence} requires an upper bound on the iterate distance $\|\vx_{k+1} - \vx_0\| \leq D$ to be useful, which is a strong assumption particularly when the operator $\mT$ is nonexpansive (i.e., when $\gamma \leq 1$).
+Finally, since the algorithm can provide guarantees for any value of $\gamma \in (0, 1+\epsilon/D)$, it would be useful to have an algorithm that can automatically adapt to the value of $\gamma,$ possibly even locally, without explicit prior knowledge about local or global values of $\gamma.$ In this section, we provide and discuss algorithms that address these issues. \ifsiopt \else

-For clarity of exposition, we handle separately the cases in which the operator $\mT$ is nonexpansive and in which it is mildly expansive, and build from the setting where we know the diameter of the set containing algorithm iterates to a fully parameter-free setting.
+\fi For clarity of exposition, we handle separately the cases in which the operator $\mT$ is nonexpansive and in which it is mildly expansive, and build from the setting where we know the diameter of the set containing algorithm iterates to a fully parameter-free setting.